Guide to Plagiarism, Research and Referencing

 ✅ If multiple works have the same author, list them chronologically (earliest first).

-✅ Each entry must start on a new line and use a hanging indent (second and subsequent lines are indented).
+✅ Each entry must start on a new line.

 Example of a Reference List (Harvard Style):